Simple Square wave to Sine Wave Converter

 First RC Network Stage

-Now, if a 10ms of a constant square wave is provided across this RC filter, the output waveform will be like this due to the charging and discharging of the capacitor in the RC time constant of 10ms.
+Now, if a 10ms constant square wave is provided across this RC filter, the output waveform will be like this due to the charging and discharging of the capacitor in the RC time constant of 10ms.

 First RC Network Stage Waveform

-The wave is the parabolic-shaped exponential waveform.
+The wave is a parabolic-shaped exponential waveform.

-Second Stage:
+Second Stage: Exponential to Triangular Wave

 Now the output of the first RC network stage is the input of the second RC network stage.
 This RC network takes the parabolic-shaped exponential waveform and makes it a triangular waveform.
 By using the same RC constant charging and discharging scenario, the second stage RC filters provide a straight ascending slope when the capacitor gets charged and a straight descending slope when the capacitor gets discharged.
+The second RC stage of our square wave to sine wave converter allows us to keep integrating to convert the exponential curve to a triangular waveform.

 Second RC Network Stage